aws/aws-fpga/hdk/docs/clspec_013.md

 The PCIe interface between the Shell and CL is accessed over two AXI-4
 interfaces:

-### AXI-4 for inbound PCIe transactions (Shell is master, CL is slave)
+### AXI-4 for Inbound PCIe Transactions (Shell is master, CL is slave)

-This AXI-4 bus is for PCIe transactions mastered by the Instance and targeting User PF BAR0 or BAR4 memory space.
+This AXI-4 bus is for PCIe transactions mastered by the instance and targeting User PF BAR0 or BAR4 memory space.

-It is a 512-bit wide AXI-4 interface that supports 32-bit transactions only.
+It is a 512-bit wide AXI-4 interface that only supports 32-bit transactions.

 AxUSER\[0\] on this interface signals whether the address targeted BAR0 (AxUSER\[0\] == 0), or BAR4 (AxUSER\[0\] == 1).